 What are common mental health issues that are linked to substance use disorders?

-Substance use disorders often co-occur with various mental illnesses.
-This condition of having both a mental illness and a substance use disorder simultaneously is known as a co-occurring disorder or dual diagnosis.
-The relationship between a substance use disorder and mental illness can be complex, with each influencing the onset, progression, and outcome of the other.
-Here are some common mental health disorders that are frequently linked to substance use disorders:
+Substance use disorders frequently appear with various mental illnesses.
+When a person has both a mental illness and a substance use disorder, it is known as a co-occurring disorder or dual diagnosis.
+The connection between them is complex, as each can affect the other’s development and outcome.
+Below are some common mental health disorders often linked to substance use.

 Free Insurance Check